• Skip to primary navigation

 Turbocharger Quality Control

-A vast majority of initial ‘defects’ reported are related to install and operation.
+As mentioned previously, the majority of initial ‘defects’ reported are related to install and operation.

 And the many of those failures occur soon after install.